weaming/LagouJob/README.md

 > ![Image7](https://pic3.zhimg.com/6ea06ad7dd376f51e629635a69b09cba_b.jpg)

 ## Report
 For more information, please visit my answer at [Zhihu](https://www.zhihu.com/question/36132174/answer/94392659).
-In addition, there is [an another repository](https://github.com/EclipseXuLu/JiaYuan.git) which may help you!
-The PPT report can be found [here](拉勾网数据分析.ppsm).

 ## One more thing
 Inspired by Google IO 2017.
 We've gotten the data, but how can we make deeper analysis instead of just